kazmi066/kazmi066/readme.md

-# 👋 Hey, I am Awais
+## 👋 Hey, I am Awais

+A Software Engineer with a demonstrated history of working in Web Development and services industry. <br/>
+I am on my journey to Fullstack Development.

 ### **Stack I am working with:**
 - React